jeremyNg/shell-novice/_episodes/06-packageManagers.md

 - "Different flavors of Linux might use different package managers.
 In Ubuntu, the package manager that is used is apt-get."
 - "Superuser rights can be invoked by using `sudo`"
 - "Make is used to install packages from source when the package is not available via the package manager or if one does not have `sudo` rights."
+objectives:
+- "Be able to install packages using apt-get in Ubuntu."
+- "Understand what makefile is and how to read them."

 ---